 The next day, we had a lot of activities planned to do.
-We started with a 40-minute hike in te rainforest, and learned about different plants that can be found in the Amazon.
+We started with a 40-minute hike in the rainforest and learned about different plants that can be found in the Amazon.
 In addition, we had a small and nice workshop focused on how to make crowns with Toquilla Straw.
-After the hike, we reached a small dock at the Pusuno River, and enjoyed a 40-minute canoe ride before our visit to AmaZoonico, an animal rescue center.
+After the hike, we reached a small dock at the Pusuno River and enjoyed a 40-minute canoe ride before our visit to AmaZoonico, an animal rescue center.
 Here, volunteers take care of rescued wild animals that have suffered, and unfortunately, they cannot live in their natural environment anymore.
-It was a nice to know that somebody takes care of these creatures.
-I got the opportunity to see a wide variety of animals in this visit.
+It was nice to know that somebody takes care of these creatures.
+I got the opportunity to see a wide variety of animals on this visit.

 In the afternoon, we continued our journey and visited a Kichwa family.
 This family showed us the traditional preparation of Chicha (a drink produced by fermented cassava).
 This beverage is said to give some strength to the Indigenous people for the daily activities they have to do.
 Later in this Amazon adventure, we got the chance to feel like hunters as we tried to use the Cerbatana, a blowing weapon consisting of a long narrow tube used for shooting darts.
 We had a close encounter with caimans in a small lagoon before navigating upstream for 1 hour to go back to the lodge.
 Finally, at night, the chef made a delicious dinner and offered us a special cocktail courtesy of the Suchipakari Lodge.